-Got your spot picked out?
+Got your spot picked out for your drought-tolerant garden?
 Great!
 Now, let’s prep the soil.
 Good soil makes your garden grow strong and look great.

 Testing the Soil

-After testing, you might find your soil too acidic or alkaline.
+After testing your drought-tolerant garden, you might find your soil too acidic or alkaline.
 Don’t worry.
 You can fix it.
 To raise the pH, use lime.
 To lower the pH, use sulfur.
 Follow the instructions on the package.
 Then, test again to make sure it’s right.

 Understanding your soil also helps with watering.
 Clay soil holds water longer.
 Sandy soil drains fast.
 Knowing this enables you to water just the right amount.
 No more guessing.
 You’re set up for success from the start.

 Compost is your drought-tolerant garden’s best friend.
 It improves almost any type of soil.
 Organic matter like compost makes soil richer.
 It helps retain moisture but still drains well.
 This is perfect for drought-tolerant plants.
 They get the water they need without drowning.

 Adding compost is easy.
 Spread a thick layer over your drought-tolerant garden area.
 Then, mix it in with the existing soil.
 Make sure it’s well-blended.
 You can also add other organic matter.
 Think aged manure or leaf mold.
 They also improve soil quality.